 The beautiful princess is held captive by deadly dragons.
-Only a knight in shining armor can
+Only a knight in shining armor can save her now!

-Cut your energy costs by monitoring your phone, electric and
+Cut your energy costs by monitoring your phone, electric and gas bills.

 Computerize car maintenance to improve auto performance, economy and resale value.